openlab-at-city-tech/openlab/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.6.8 =
+* Fixed relative urls with anchor links on translated pages
+* Fixed searching in translated languages on sites with specific plugins combination

 = 2.6.7 =
 * Added new feature that displays translation percentage for current page in Translation Editor
 * Added RSS Feed support for translating title, content and excerpt